jgthibodeau/Flight/README.md

 # Flight TODO

-- Perching on objects
+- Talons
 	- determine what objects can be perched on
 	- animate feet grabbing
 	- snap onto objects
 		- determine if this will this keep you snapped on the object where you landed, or move you to be on top of it?
 		- min speed, min distance, min angle (have to be above?) in order to perch
+	- attack prey

 - Make land movement better
 	- prevent slipping on normal terrain